Day 3 · Friday 19 June 2026

 The best photo of Big Ben, from the bridge

-Walk across Westminster Bridge, the view looking back to Big Ben and the Houses of Parliament from the middle of the bridge is the defining London photograph.
-The bridge is always busy but the shot is always worth it.
-Cross to the South Bank side briefly if you want the London Eye in the background too, then come back.
+Walk across Westminster Bridge.
+The view looking back to Big Ben and the Houses of Parliament from the middle of the bridge is the defining London photograph.
+Take your time here, there is no rush.
+Cross to the South Bank briefly if you want the London Eye in frame too, then come back to Westminster station.

 08:30 · Getting there